auth0/docs/articles/quickstart/webapp/nextjs/01-login.md

 };
 ```

-Upon execution, the following routes for your customers are available:
+Upon execution, the following routes are available:

 - `/auth/login`: The route to perform login with Auth0
 - `/auth/logout`: The route to log the user out